gocraft/work/README.md

 ## Paused jobs

-* You can pause all workers in a worker pool from processing any further jobs by setting a specific "paused" redis key (see `redisKeyJobsPaused`)
+* You can pause jobs from being processed from a specific queue by setting a "paused" redis key (see `redisKeyJobsPaused`)
-** Conversely, jobs will resume once the paused redis key is removed
+* Conversely, jobs in the queue will resume being processed once the paused redis key is removed

 ### Terminology reference
 * "worker pool" - a pool of workers